 This year, we have decided not to grow strawberries.
 Because the birds always get them.
 We wouldn’t mind sharing, but the damn birds always take one bite out of each strawberry, instead of just eating the whole berry.
 Then the deer munch on the rest.
 We’ve tried all kinds of methods to deter wildlife.
 We’ve put up fake birds of prey, used netting, tried shiny pinwheels.
 The birds are too smart to be fooled by any of those things.
 Whoever came up with the phrase “bird brain” hasn’t met these ones.

-Not growing our own strawberries means we have to buy organic if we want strawberries.
-Luckily they are easy to find, if a little more expensive.
-This salad is delicious with fresh strawberries in place of the tomatoes, and I used a peppery balsamic reduction to complement the sweetness of the strawberries.
+Not growing our own strawberries means we have to buy them if we want strawberries.
+Luckily they are easy to find at this time of year, in grocery stores, farmer’s markets, and fruit stands.
+This strawberry Caprese salad is delicious with fresh strawberries in place of the tomatoes, and I used a peppery balsamic reduction to complement the sweetness of the strawberries.

 - 1 cup dark balsamic vinegar

 - 2 cups fresh strawberries sliced